gvwilson/sensibleadventures/litany.md

-and then the part of him that was him floated free, giddy and unconcerned while the part of him that belonged to the world slumped in the chair and chuckled softly at their questions.
+and then the part of him that was him floated free, giddy and unconcerned while the part of him that belonged to the world slumped in the chair and chuckled softly at how funny their questions were.
 What was Robbie working on?
 What we he *really* working on?
 When had his episodes started?